spicata/spicata99/mint-fresh-notes/chroniclesOfWaters.md

 - Mentioned absolute vs percentage errors.
 - Only time we can remove measurement error is with an absolute zero ruler.
     - Although, this effect is negligible
-- [[Four Measures of Correctness]] is actually pain.
+- [[fourCorrectness]] is actually pain.
 But we need this cause science in empirical... sometimes.
     - Even 9.80m/s/s for gravity was figured out empirically.
 - Something about fungus gene knockout that took 123 tries and researchers giving each other kisses.
 Also amino acids.
 - Something about *Breaking Bad* and volumetric glass, and something about Waters' son wanting to do a Mista White.